Contact Us

 Humanities

-Subjects such as French; Geography; History and Philosophy and Belief, use the average of the KS2 English reading and Maths equivalent score generated from SATS/CATS data, alongside Year 6 teacher feedback and any other relevant data.
+Subjects such as French, Geography, History and Philosophy and Belief, use the average of the Key Stage 2 English reading and Maths equivalent score generated from SATS/CATS data, alongside Year 6 teacher feedback and any other relevant data.

 Creative Subjects

-For pupils who have completed SATS, the school is provided with KS2 scores in Reading and Maths.
-The CATS tests provide a standardised score that is converted to a retrospective KS2 equivalent score in Reading and Maths.
+For pupils who have completed SATS, the school is provided with Key Stage 2 scores in Reading and Maths.
+The CATS tests provide a standardised score that is converted to a retrospective Key Stage 2 equivalent score in Reading and Maths.
 We use the Year 6 teacher feedback and any other relevant data, benchmarked with historic St Dunstan’s data to ensure our students have an accurate baseline.
 It is important to have the CATs scores as an anchor for the flight paths to allow comparison with other year groups particularly if there is not any National Prior Attainment data for this cohort.

 Assessments and marking